How It Works

 Monte Carlo Simulations (Pro)

-- Percentile bands (10th, 25th, 50th, 75th, 90th) so you see the range of outcomes
+- Percentile bands (10th, 25th, 50th, 75th, 90th) showing the spread

 What We Don't Calculate